kodlokal/kodlokal/README.md

 # Ziroton Server

-AI Inference Server for the GPU Poor and GPU-less.
+AI Gateway & Local Inference Server for the GPU Poor and GPU-less.

 ## Install